byrnereese/uphold-sdk-python/README.md

-# Bitreserve Python SDK
+# Uphold Python SDK

-Welcome to the Bitreserve SDK for Python developers.
-Using this library, developers can more easily get started using the [Bitreserve API](https://developer.bitreserve.org/api/v0/).
+Welcome to the Uphold SDK for Python developers.
+Using this library, developers can more easily get started using the [Uphold API](https://developer.uphold.com/api/v0/).

 ## Getting Started

-To begin, visit the [Bitreserve website](http://bitreserve.org/) and create an account.
-With a username and password in hand, you can begin building apps against the Bitreserve API immediately.
+To begin, visit the [Uphold website](http://uphold.com/) and create an account.
+With a username and password in hand, you can begin building apps against the Uphold API immediately.

 ## Authentication

 There are three ways to authenticate against the API:

-* **OAuth** is the perfect solution for when your app needs to request permission to access a user's Bitreserve account.
+* **OAuth** is the perfect solution for when your app needs to request permission to access a user's Uphold account.

-* A **Personal Access Token ("PAT")** is ideal when you need to generate a token to access your own Bitreserve account.
+* A **Personal Access Token ("PAT")** is ideal when you need to generate a token to access your own Uphold account.

 * Basic authentication (username and password) can sometimes be the easiest way to get started, but is not always the best choice from a security perspective.

-You can find out more about these two methods in our [API documentation](https://developer.bitreserve.org/api/v0/#authentication).
+You can find out more about these two methods in our [API documentation](https://developer.uphold.com/api/v0/#authentication).

 ### Basic Auth Example

-    from bitreserve import Bitreserve
+    from uphold import Uphold
-    api = Bitreserve()
+    api = Uphold()
     api.auth( <username>, <password> )
     me = api.get_me()

 ### Personal Access Token Example

-    from bitreserve import Bitreserve
+    from uphold import Uphold
-    api = Bitreserve()
+    api = Uphold()
     api.auth_pat( <PAT> )
     me = api.get_me()

-## Interacting with the Bitreserve Sandbox
+## Interacting with the Uphold Sandbox

-The [Bitreserve Sandbox](https://developer.bitreserve.org/en/sandbox) is a test environment for developers to build and test their apps.
+The [Uphold Sandbox](https://developer.uphold.com/en/sandbox) is a test environment for developers to build and test their apps.
 The Sandbox environment uses fake money, but is otherwise an exact copy of our production system.

-    from bitreserve import Bitreserve
+    from uphold import Uphold
-    api = Bitreserve(host='api-sandbox.bitreserve.org')
+    api = Uphold(host='api-sandbox.uphold.com')

 ## Conducting a Transaction